seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 {% literate_recipe_step wait="overnight" duration="10m" %}

-In a large bowl, mix
+In a large bowl, add

 - 400 grams water
 - 200 grams starter[^2]

+and mix until dissolved.
+Then add

 - 600 grams bread or all-purpose flour

-one at a time, in that order, being sure to get out most of the lumps.
+being sure to get out most of the lumps.

 Rest, covered, for 30 minutes.